marcusoftnet/ypkbksite/README.md

 * Consider moving CDN-stuff to heroku and cache it instead

 ## Refactoring ideas
+* Allow non-URLs in photoUrl-field for articles

 ## Doing (2)
+* Understand why pictures are funky on articles
 * input data in production database

 ## Done